 It doesn’t mean these people are bad.
 However, it can be confusing to someone new to keto.
 You’ll need to decide what is best for you.

-Keto benefits include:
+Some keto benefits include:

 - Decreased Appetite